-In more recent times, Robert Glen Kethcum’s documentary work on the Tongass National Forest played a critical role in land use policy in Alaska.
-Groups like The Place Collective in the United Kingdom blend photography, Global Information Systems, poetry and land art installations to draw attention to our connection with the land while Marshmallow Laser Feast use emerging technologies like computer generated art and virtual reality to educate people about Coastal Redwood trees.
+In more recent times, Robert Glen Ketchum’s documentary work on the Tongass National Forest played a critical role in land use policy in Alaska.
+Groups like The Place Collective in the United Kingdom—use Global Information Systems, poetry and land art installations to draw attention to our connection with the land, while projects like Marshmallow Laser Feast’s “Wawona” use emerging technologies like computer generated art and virtual reality to educate people about Coastal Redwood trees.

 Whether carvings or cave paintings, poetry or photographs, artists have played a vital role in conservation as creative partners who observe and document the world and re-assert our place as part of nature’s imagination.

-Despite Pando’s estimated age of 8-12,000 years old, it is still a relatively recent discovery.
-The tree was first observed in1976 and was not confirmed until 2008 when genetic researchers verified the tree’s true scale.
-Although human history in the Fishlake Basin spans some 8,000 years, the tree remained hidden in plain sight for most of that time.
+Despite Pando being an estimated 9,000-years old, Pando’s size and scale were not verified until 2008, making it a recent discovery.
+Although human history in the Fishlake Basin spans some 8,000-10,000 years, the tree remained “hidden in plain sight” for most of that time.
 As a result, we lack a record of the human experience of the tree and the land it calls home.

-In 2020, Friends of Pando began work to develop an artist in residency program, gathering feedback and insights from many types of artists with the goal to pilot the program in 2022.
-It is our hope to expand the program in 2023, supporting writers and artists working in all mediums to observe, record and communicate the human experience of Pando so it may be enjoyed for generations to come.
+In 2020, Friends of Pando began work to develop an artist-in-residency program, gathering feedback and insights from artist working in a variety of mediums with the goal to pilot the program in 2022.
+Since that time, Friends of Pando has sponsored artists working in sound and image, prints and paint and fabric and clay to observe, record and communicate the human experience of Pando so it may be enjoyed for generations to come.

 Friends of Pando is dedicated and working to educate the public, support research and preservation efforts and inspire stewardship of Pando, the world’s largest tree.